MODEL IDrunware:200@8

 Target frame position for the image.
 Supports first and last frame.

-Allowed values 4 values
+Allowed values4 values

 First frame of the video.